 - Write a thank-you note.
 E-mail is fine in most cases these days, but handwritten notes are also great.

 - Prompt follow-up with other actions.
 If the person has asked for your resume or any other follow-up was discussed, do it promptly.

 - A few weeks later, tell the contact how you followed his/her advice.
 Write him/her a quick note thanking them again and explaining what steps you have taken since the interview.
 People love to know that their advice has been followed, and it keeps you in the top of their minds if any opportunities arise.

 - If anyone asks YOU for an informational interview, say yes!
 Pay it forward.
 You never know whether today’s recent college graduate could be in a position to help you in the future, and you can feel good knowing you helped her in her success.

 These are just the basics; networking, coffee meetings and informational interviewing is covered extensively elsewhere online, and it is no different in the progressive realm.
 Check out:

 Alison Green’s "Ask A Manager” blog posts about networking

 Idealist.org’s section on networking

 Steve Dalton’s book The 2-Hour Job Search

 Want more help?
-Check out our trainings from our Career Fair!
+Check out our trainings in our Career Center!